-To estimate the Zone of Influence (ZOI), a screening-level noise assessment was completed assuming equipment was operating up to the outer-most edge of an approximate construction area.
+To estimate the Zone of Influence (ZOI), a screening-level noise assessment was completed assuming equipment was operating up to the outer-most edge of the construction area.
 In the absence of specific construction details, conservative assumptions regarding equipment duty cycles and quantities were implemented into the screening-level modelling.
 Zones of Influence were developed for each land-use type (e.g., sensitive receptors, commercial uses, and industrial uses) for the construction.
-The noise ZOIs are presented in Appendix A.
+The ZOIs are presented in Appendix A.

-The ZOIs show residential sensitive receptors have the potential to be impacted.
+The ZOIs show residential sensitive receptors have the potential to be impacted, including commercial receptors located along Hurontario Street and Dundas Street.
 Consequently, noise monitoring is required and discussed further in Section 4.